 At lower temperatures, patients are hypovolemic and require fluid resuscitation.

-CPR not done if there is a perfusing rhythm.
+CPR is not done if there is a perfusing rhythm.

-When CPR is done, defibrillation is deferred (after one initial attempt) until temperature reaches about 30° C.
+When CPR is done in patients with a nonperfusing rhythm, defibrillation is deferred (after one initial attempt) until temperature reaches about 30° C.

 Advanced cardiac life-support drugs are usually not given.